Table of contents

 Defamation Used to Silence Critics

 You get a lot of criticism in politics – some fair and true, and some mean-spirited and fabricated.
-In other words, it is part of the cut and thrust of politics.
+Such jibes are part of the ‘cut and thrust’ of politics.
 When you are a politician or public figure, you learn to accept this sort of feedback.
-Normally you just take it on the chin.
-However, some councils decided to sue their own constituents for defamation, using ratepayers’ funds.
+You just take it on the chin.

+However, a worrying trend around this time was the use of defamation law by some councils to silence allegations of local government corruption.
+They decided to sue their own constituents for defamation, using ratepayers’ funds.
 Redlands, Southern Downs, and Gympie Councils all threatened constituents with litigation.
 Ipswich and Innisfail Councils went one step further – they actually commenced legal proceedings.

 The LGAQ, through their solicitors King and Co., supported Council’s conduct.
 That is to say, “employers owe a duty to take reasonable care not to expose employees to unnecessary risk”.
 Apparently, this included suing critics.